jonriber/DSA-Data-Structures-and-Algorithms/LEET CODE/Jump Game/jump_game_leetcode.md

 Output: false
 Explanation: You will always arrive at index 3 no matter what.
 Its maximum jump length is 0, which makes it impossible to reach the last index.

+## Solution

+- `max_reach` keeps track of the farthest reachable index
+- At each index i, check if its within max_reach
+- if not, index can not be reachable, and so, return False
+- If it is possible to make to the end of the loop, than return True